The 30 Most Valuable Basketball Cards of All Time (2021 Update)

 1961 Fleer – Oscar Robertson RC (#36)

 PSA 9 Value: $50,000+

 “The Big O” as he was called, Robertson was one of the best guards of all time.
 He was inducted into the NBA hall of fame twice, the first as a player and later for his play during the Olympics and for his work with the National Basketball Players Association.
 Robertson is the only player in history to average a triple-double over the course of one season.

 While like West, Robertson had a Kahn’s Weiners card from 1960, the Fleer card is considered his true mainstream rookie.
 PSA has graded 543 of these cards and like the others, only 14 have received a 9 grade.
 But don’t fear, excellent versions of the Robertson card can often be found for between $500 to $700.

 1961 Fleer – Walt Bellamy RC (#36)

 Walt Bellamy was one of the most dominant big men of his time, amassing a fantastic career in which he averaged 20 point and 13.7 rebounds per game.
 He is one of only seven players to score more than 20,000 points and grab more than 14,000 rebounds.
 Like Oscar Robertson, he was named to the Hall of Fame twice, first in 1993 as a player and later in 2010 for his play with the 1960 Men’s Olympic Basketball team.

 His 1961 Fleer card represents his true rookie card and due to scarcity, high demand remains for Mint versions of the card.
 None have received a 10 rating from PSA and only 10 have received a PSA 9 rating.
-Collectors looking for the value play should look at Near Mint versions of Bellamy’s card, which can be found for under $1000.
+Collectors looking for the value play should look at lower grade versions of Bellamy’s card, which can be found for under $1000.

 1968 Topps Test Issue – Wilt Chamberlain (#1)